musicFlow9999/interactive_docs/README.md

 - `docs_hierarchy.json` – a JSON representation of the hierarchy
 - `docs_hierarchy.html` – an interactive webpage listing pages with placeholder internal links

 Open `docs_hierarchy.html` in your browser to explore the hierarchy.
+The page stores any internal links you add in your browser's `localStorage`.
+Use the **Export Links** and **Import Links** buttons to save them to disk or load them back later.

 ## Limitations